-Provide information below to illustrate how the program ensures that ALL students can acquire and demonstrate substantial understanding of and competence in: Competency: (i) Research Elements associated with this competency from IR C-8 D Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
+Provide information below to illustrate how the program ensures that ALL students can acquire and demonstrate substantial understanding of a nd competence in: tudents cun acquire una acmonstrate Competency: (i) Research Elements associated with this competency from IR C-8 D Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
 Conduct research or other scholarly activities.
 Critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
-Program-defined elements associated with this competency (if applicable; see table description above) • N/A Required training/experiential activities to meet each element.
-If applicable, clarify where activity description (e.g., syllabus) is located.
-Students are required to complete a capstone research project, the dissertation, in order to demonstrate the substantially independent ability to formulate research that is of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
+Program-defined elements associated with this competency (if applicable; see table description above) Required N/A Students are required to complete a capstone reso earch project, the dissertation , in order to demonstrate the training/experiential activities to meet each element.
+If applicable, clarify where activity description (e.g., syllabus) is located. substantially independent ability to formulate research that is of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base.
 Students demonstrate they are able to conduct research and other scholarly activity by successfully completing the Major Paper, which demonstrates their ability to synthesize an area of research, critically evaluate it, and identify directions for future research.
 Students demonstrate ability to critically evaluate and disseminate research by first successfully completing an Article Critique (PSY 1809 Research Design), which demonstrates their ability to critically evaluate one research article.
 Then they demonstrate the ability to disseminate research by engaging in research or scholarship at the local, regional, national, or international level.
 How outcomes are measured for each training/experiential activity listed above.
 List where in the self-study all associated evaluation tools are How outcomes are measured: Dissertation final submission Major Paper Rubric PSY 1809 Research design Article Critique assignment rubric Proof of publication/presentation or Research Evaluation tool and self-study location: Dissertation rubric located in the Ph.D.
 Program in Clinical Psychology Handbook p.p.
 119-120 (Section I.A.1) Major Paper rubric in the Ph.D.
 Program in Clinical Psychology Handbook located.
 Dissemination Rubric p.p.
 119-120 (Section I.A.1) Rubric for Article Critique Assignment located Within Research Design (PSY 1809) course Syllabus (Section II.B.2) Proof of publication/presentation or Research Dissemination in the Ph.D.
 Program in Clinical Psychology Handbook p.p.
 56-57 (Section I.A.1) Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
-Scores of 3 or higher on all elements of the disse Scores of 3 or higher on all elements of the Majo Total score of 80% or grade of B- or higher on Passignment rubric Proof of first-authorship in peer-review publication minimum 5 out of the 6 items on the Research D or Paper rubric PSY 1809 Research Design Article Critique ion or conference or Ratings of "met expectations" on at
+Scores of 3 or higher on all elements of the disse Scores of 3 or higher on all elements of the Majo Total score of 80% or grade of B- or higher on F assignment rubric Proof of first-authorship in peer-review publicat minimum 5 out of the 6 items on the Research E or Paper rubric PSY 1809 Research Design Article Critique ion or conference or Ratings of "met expectations" on at